jdeathe/centos-ssh-mysql/README.md

 > *Note:* Most of these settings are only evaluated during the first run of a named container; if the data volume already exists and contains database table data then changing these values will have no effect.

-##### MYSQL_AUTOSTART_MYSQLD_BOOTSTRAP & MYSQL_AUTOSTART_MYSQLD_WRAPPER
+##### ENABLE_MYSQLD_BOOTSTRAP & ENABLE_MYSQLD_WRAPPER

 It may be desirable to prevent the startup of the mysqld-bootstrap and/or mysqld-wrapper scripts.
-For example, when using an image built from this Dockerfile as the source for another Dockerfile you could disable both mysqld-wrapper and mysqld from startup by setting `MYSQL_AUTOSTART_MYSQLD_BOOTSTRAP` and `MYSQL_AUTOSTART_MYSQLD_WRAPPER` to `false`.
+For example, when using an image built from this Dockerfile as the source for another Dockerfile you could disable both mysqld-wrapper and mysqld from startup by setting `ENABLE_MYSQLD_BOOTSTRAP` and `ENABLE_MYSQLD_WRAPPER` to `false`.
 The benefit of this is to reduce the number of running processes in the final container.
 Another use for this would be to make use of the packages installed in the image such as `mysql` and `mysqladmin`; effectively making the container a MySQL client.

 ```
 ...
-  --env "MYSQL_AUTOSTART_MYSQLD_BOOTSTRAP=false" \
+  --env "ENABLE_MYSQLD_BOOTSTRAP=false" \
-  --env "MYSQL_AUTOSTART_MYSQLD_WRAPPER=false" \
+  --env "ENABLE_MYSQLD_WRAPPER=false" \
 ...
 ```